-The School's investment in capital assets for its governmental activities as of June 30, 2020, amounts to \$10,838 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, and equipment, and leasehold improvements.
+The School's investment in capital assets for its governmental activities as of June 30, 2022, amounts to \$875,089 (net of accumulated depreciation/amortization).
+This investment in capital assets includes furniture, fixtures, and equipment, improvements other than building, construction in progress, and a leased asset - building.
 Additional information regarding the School's capital assets can be found in a subsequent note to the financial statements.

-DEBT ADMINSTRATION
+DEBT